PSP French

 Advanced PSP French (Years 12–13)

-At A Level, students study a wide range of political, social, and cultural themes — including immigration, the far right, multiculturalism, the Resistance, and the role of protest.
-They explore literature and film in detail, with set texts such as Intouchables, No et Moi, or Un Sac de Billes.
+At A Level, students study a wide range of political, social, and cultural themes — including immigration, the far right, the Occupation, and the changing family landscape in France.
+They explore literature and film in detail, with set texts such as La Haine or Un Sac de Billes.
 They develop essay technique, oral fluency, and research skills, culminating in an Independent Research Project.

 They learn to analyse arguments, express complex ideas, and write in formal, accurate French.
 They work with authentic media (news, radio, interviews) and develop the confidence to discuss challenging issues.
-Many pursue competitions, reading beyond the syllabus, and experiences such as Institut Français events.
+Many pursue competitions, reading beyond the syllabus, and attend events at the Institut Français.
 The pathway prepares students for university study in languages, politics, global affairs, or business — and to be culturally agile communicators in a multilingual world.

 These are the badges you need to earn, in any order: